-Please contact the Academic Office before Friday, Week 5 of term to discuss whether a deferral application needs to be submitted that term.
-If it is, you should submit a deferral application which can be found in the On-course applications section of Student Self-Service, linked to here.
+Please contact the Academic Office before Friday, Week 5 of term 7 to discuss whether a deferral application needs to be submitted that term.
+If it is, you should submit a deferral application which can be found in the On-course applications section of Student Self-Service (in My Student Record).

 Please note, the maximum number of terms for which deferral of Confirmation may be approved is three terms (normally one term at a time).

-Please also note, if deferrals are granted, they do not affect future Confirmation or final submission deadlines.
+Please also note, if deferrals are granted, they do not affect future Confirmation of Status or final submission deadlines.